matthewpi/images/README.md

 example of this would be something like Java or Python which are used for running bots, Minecraft servers, etc.

-All of these images are available for `linux/amd64` and `linux/arm64` versions, unless otherwise specified, to use these images on an arm system, no modification to them or the tag is needed, they should just work.
+All of these images are available for `linux/amd64` and `linux/arm64` versions, unless otherwise specified, to use these images on an arm64 system, no modification to them or the tag is needed, they should just work.

 ### Contributing